Moynihan Institute of Global Affairs

 Unionized Position Code

-Provides administrative support to the Director and faculty of the
+provides secretarial and some classroom support to the Director of

 Job Specific Qualifications